Canadas First Indigenous-Owned Airline Just Got Its First Plane

 An Indigenous Airline Takes Flight

+I was following Canadian regional aviation news when Rise Air’s ATR delivery came across my feed, and it stopped me cold.
+This wasn’t just another aircraft acquisition story.
 Rise Air, Saskatchewan’s Indigenous-owned airline, has taken delivery of its first ATR 72-600, becoming the launch customer for the latest generation ATR -600 series in Canada.
-The delivery represents more than a new aircraft – it’s a milestone for Indigenous participation in Canadian aviation.
+The delivery represents more than new metal on the ramp: it’s a milestone for Indigenous participation in Canadian aviation.

 The ATR 72-600 joins Rise Air’s fleet as part of a three-aircraft agreement that will transform the airline’s ability to serve remote communities across Western Canada.